This condition is a reaction to an untreated streptococcal throat infection.

 Heart inflammation disappears gradually, usually within 5 months.
 However, it may permanently damage the heart valves, resulting in rheumatic heart disease.
 The likelihood of developing rheumatic heart disease varies with the severity of the initial heart inflammation and also depends on whether recurring streptococcal infections are treated.

 In rheumatic heart disease, the valve between the left atrium and ventricle (mitral valve) is most commonly damaged.
 The valve may become leaky (mitral valve regurgitation Mitral Regurgitation Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
-Genetic weakness of the mitral valve tissue (myxomatous degeneration) and heart... read more ), abnormally narrow (mitral valve stenosis Mitral Stenosis Mitral stenosis is a narrowing of the mitral valve opening that blocks (obstructs) blood flow from the left atrium to the left ventricle.
+Disorders directly affecting the mitral valve and heart attack are the most... read more ), abnormally narrow (mitral valve stenosis Mitral Stenosis Mitral stenosis is a narrowing of the mitral valve opening that blocks (obstructs) blood flow from the left atrium to the left ventricle.
 Mitral stenosis usually results from rheumatic fever... read more ), or both.
 Valve damage causes the characteristic heart murmurs that enable a doctor to diagnose rheumatic fever.
 Later in life, usually in middle age, the valve damage may cause heart failure and atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more (an abnormal heart rhythm).

 A flat, painless rash with a wavy edge (erythema marginatum) may appear as the other symptoms subside.
 It lasts for only a short time, sometimes less than a day.